Frequently asked questions about Egg yolk tempera

 Why should I choose egg oil tempera?

-Because it is so beautiful with its matte velvet luster!
-When mining with natural pigments, the small pigment grains cause the light to be reflected in a varied way.
-The painted color changes according to the different light changes of the day.
-This phenomenon causes many to refer to it as "living colour".
+Because with its matte velvet sheen it is so beautiful!
+When tinted with natural pigments, the small pigment particles cause the light to be reflected in a varied way.
+The painted color changes according to the different light shifts of the day.
+This phenomenon makes many refer to it as "living paint."
 You can also choose to paint with egg oil tempera for environmental and health reasons.
-It is a clean color with well-declared content and renewable raw materials.
-In addition, easy to paint with and versatile in its area of use.
-Finally, it is also a piece of cultural history to use a color that was already used in the days of antiquity :)
+It is a pure paint with well-declared content and renewable raw materials.
+Additionally, it is easy to paint with and versatile in its use.
+Finally, it is also a piece of cultural history to use a paint that was already used during ancient times :)

 What consistency should the paint have and how do you calculate the amount?

-Egg oil tempera behaves very differently depending on the pigments it contains, some colors are always thin and some thicken immediately.
-You always get a better result if you iron with a thin color.
-Therefore, if the paint is thick when you get it, it may be good to thin it with water until it is like thin gruel.
-If you have had it standing for a long time so that it has become really colossally thick, you must dilute it with more emulsion (egg, linseed oil, water) so that the color does not get too much water.
+Egg oil tempera behaves very differently depending on which pigments it contains; some colors are always thin and some thicken immediately.
+You always get a better result if you apply a thin paint.
+Therefore, it can be good to dilute with water until it is like thin porridge if the paint is thick when you get it.
+If you have had it standing for a long time so it has become extremely thick, you must dilute with more emulsion (egg, linseed oil, water) so that the paint does not get too high a water content.

-The calculated amount of paint used for different substrates is different.
-But we usually say that 1 liter of paint is generally enough for about 10 square meters if you roll out the paint.
-Approx. 12 square meters when brushing.
-On a really absorbent surface such as rag paper/plaster approx. 4-6 m2/litre.
-On painted surfaces or planed wooden surfaces approx. 12-15 square meters/litre.
-It is the calculated amount for one ironing, then you have to consider that it often takes 2-3 ironings for an even, finished result.
+The estimated amount of paint needed for different substrates varies.
+But we usually say that 1 liter of paint generally covers about 10 sqm if you roll out the paint.
+About 12 sqm with brush application.
+On really absorbent substrates like rag paper/plaster about 4-6 sqm/liter.
+On painted surfaces or planed wood surfaces about 12-15 sqm/liter.
+This is the estimated amount for one coat, then you have to consider that it often requires 2-3 coats for an even, finished result.

-I want a chalk white egg oil tempera, which one should I choose?
+I want a chalk white egg oil tempera, which one should I choose then?

-All paint with linseed oil in it, such as egg oil tempera and even linseed oil paint , cannot be quite as chalk white as plastic paint, glue and chalk paint can be.
+All paint with linseed oil in it, such as egg oil tempera and also linseed oil paint cannot be made as truly chalk white as plastic paint, glue, and lime paint can be.
 Using only white pigments in the tempera makes it eggshell white/cream white.
-To enhance the white impression in the color, we break it up with very little eg gray, black or blue pigments.
-Then it is perceived as whiter and, in my opinion, has a more beautiful and softer appearance than a chalky white.
-Our whitest is called Varmvit 0-002 , it is widely used for walls and ceilings. while grey/white 9-611 is popular as a wall colour.
+To enhance the white impression in the paint, we tint it with very little, for example, gray, black, or blue pigments.
+Then it appears whiter and, in my opinion, has a more beautiful and softer expression than a chalk white.
+Our whitest is called Warm White 0-002, it is frequently used for walls and ceilings, while gray/white 9-611 is popular as wall paint.

 Why do you use egg powder and not real eggs in your paint?

-It would be very difficult for us to handle.
-1 liter of tempera requires about 5-6 eggs and we produce several hundred liters a week.
-We would have to hire an "egg cracker" to handle it!
-That's why we use organic egg powder of high quality, the same that bakeries use.
-The egg powder consists of the whole egg, both the white and the yolk, which have been dried down to make use of Sweden's egg surplus.
+That would be very difficult for us to handle.
+For 1 liter of tempera, about 5-6 eggs are needed and we produce several hundred liters a week.
+We would have to hire an "egg cracker" to manage that!
+Therefore, we use high-quality egg powder, the same as bakeries use.
+The egg powder consists of the whole egg, both the white and the yolk, dried to preserve Sweden's egg surplus.

-Is it possible to paint egg oil tempera on top of another color?
+Is it possible to paint egg oil tempera over other paint?

-Yes, of course it works!
-Of course, it gets the best grip on clean wood, as it soaks into the substrate and shows the wood structure so beautifully.
-But you can paint on top of any type of paint, (that adheres properly) such as linseed oil paint, modern water or oil based paints.
-Wash and rough up the painted surface slightly with sandpaper, then just paint on.
+Yes, of course it can!
+Naturally, it adheres best on clean wood, as it soaks into the substrate and beautifully shows the wood grain.
+But you can paint over all types of paint (that are properly adhered) such as linseed oil paint, modern water-based or oil-based paints.
+Wash and lightly sand the painted surface with sandpaper, then just paint on.

-There are certain substrates that are not good to paint on, e.g. adhesive paint's painted surfaces, (then the adhesive paint needs to be washed off first).
-The same applies to mud-painted surfaces.
-Tar-coated surfaces do not fare well either, where once you have used tar, you must continue with that product.
-Otherwise, I've used it on top of all kinds of paint, even metal, iron, glass, plastic and fabric with success.
-What happens when the paint cannot creep into the substrate is that curing takes longer.
-But in the end, the color stays put and withstands wear and tear.
+There are certain substrates that are not good to paint on, e.g. glue paint painted surfaces (then the glue paint needs to be washed off first).
+The same applies to slurry paint painted surfaces.
+Tar-coated surfaces also do not work well; where tar has once been used, you must continue with that product.
+Otherwise, I have used it on top of all types of paint, even on metal, iron, glass, plastic, and fabric with success.
+What happens when the paint cannot penetrate the substrate is that the curing takes longer.
+But eventually, the paint adheres and withstands wear.

 Which is better to paint with, roller or brush?

-It is entirely up to taste.
-It can be both rolled , brushed or spray painted.
-Personally, I think you should always brush wooden surfaces.
-I like to use a wide brush or wallpaper brush for walls and a smaller lacquer brush for furniture.
-Others prefer wall surfaces.
-You should use the method you are most comfortable with.
-It should be fun and full of pleasure to paint, then it usually turns out well!
+It is entirely a matter of taste and preference.
+It can be both rolled, brushed or spray painted.
+Personally, I think you should always brush on wood surfaces.
+I like to use a wide brush or a wallpaper brush for walls and a smaller varnish brush for furniture.
+Others prefer to roll wall surfaces.
+You should use the method you feel most comfortable with.
+Painting should be fun and enjoyable, then it usually turns out well!

 If I change my mind and want to paint over the egg oil tempera, is that possible?

-There is a myth that it would be impossible.
+There is a myth circulating that it would be impossible.
 But that is not the case.
-As long as the egg oil tempera is allowed to harden properly, you can paint over it with any type of paint, oil-based or water-based.
-Wash and rough up the surface a bit just before painting.
+As long as the egg oil tempera is allowed to cure properly, you can paint over it with any type of paint, oil-based or water-based.
+Just wash and lightly roughen the surface before painting.

 Is there a risk that the paint will start to mold indoors on the wall?

 No, it is not!
-Then it must be extremely humid and then all types of color will mold.
-We have long experience of use in unheated summer cottages, etc. and it works perfectly.
-On the other hand, the paint in a can goes moldy after a few months and you do it yourself after a couple of weeks, but not in painted condition.
+Then it has to be extremely humid and then all types of paint mold.
+We have long experience of use in unheated summer cottages etc. and it works perfectly.
+However, the paint molds in the can after a few months and if you make it yourself after a couple of weeks but not in painted condition.

-What should I have when I roll tempera and what should the brush be like??
+What should I use when rolling tempera and what should the brush be like??

-A normal synthetic roller with 24 mm fluff is the easiest to get a good result with, then you get a lot of color and can apply fluidly.
-Lamb's wool rollers also work well, it is also suitable if you want to "effect paint", wet on wet with two colors at the same time.
-Brush goes with almost anything, the tempera is not picky there, but best of all with a soft lacquer brush, plafond brush in nature or mixed brush.
-Preferably not too thin brush thickness, you need to get a lot of color in the brush.
-I would like the thickness to be at least 10mm or more in the brush.
+A common synthetic roller with 24 mm nap is easiest to get a good result with, as it holds a lot of paint and you can apply it generously.
+Lambswool rollers also work well; they are especially suitable if you want to "effect paint," wet on wet with two colors at the same time.
+Almost any brush works, the tempera is not picky there but best with a soft varnish brush, ceiling brush in natural or mixed bristles.
+Preferably not too thin bristle thickness; you need to get a lot of paint on the brush.
+I like the thickness to be at least 10mm or more in the bristles.

-I find it difficult to paint on rag paper, what am I doing wrong?
+I find it difficult to paint on lumppapp, what am I doing wrong?

-Cardboard is a very absorbent substrate.
-All highly absorbent surfaces can be difficult to iron in time when the paint soaks in and the surface dries quickly.
-If you then go back with the brush where the surface has dried, it becomes uneven and patchy.
-A good tip is to prime the gray cloth first, liberally with regular wallpaper paste or cellulose paste a couple of times.
-Then the substrate becomes significantly less absorbent and easier to iron.
-(We have seen this procedure appear in negative terms in threads relating to tips on egg oil tempera painting.
-It is not something we stand behind!)
-We have very good experience since 15 years ago of priming with cellulose paste on rag paper and feel very safe with the.
+Lumppapp is a very absorbent substrate.
+All highly absorbent substrates can be difficult to keep up with when painting as the paint soaks in and surface-dries quickly.
+If you then go back with the brush where it has surface-dried, it becomes uneven and blotchy.
+A good tip is to prime the gray lumppapp first, generously with ordinary wallpaper paste or cellulose paste a couple of times.
+This makes the substrate significantly less absorbent and easier to paint. ( We have seen this method mentioned negatively in streams related to tips on egg oil tempera painting.
+This is not something we endorse!)
+We have had very good experiences for 15 years with priming specifically with cellulose paste on lumppapp and feel very confident about it.
 If you do not want to use cellulose paste, it is of course also possible to prime with an extra layer of egg oil tempera or a linseed oil paint primer.

-No, we've had it before but don't really see the value in it anymore.
-When it comes to painting wood, it works perfectly well to paint directly with the color you want.
-For the first coat, you can advantageously dilute it a little more than as thin gruel, especially if it is an absorbent substrate.
-Then one or two strokes after that is usually enough.
-If you are painting on, for example, rag paper, you can advantageously apply cellulose paste as a base.
-There should be no glue water but the glue as thick as it is.
-It will soak in.
-Then, of course, it also works to prime with a modern primer or linseed oil primer if you so wish or if you have leftovers from e.g. linseed oil paint or other.
+No, we have had it before but no longer really see the value in it.
+When it comes to painting on wood, it works perfectly to paint directly with the color you want.
+For the first coat, you can advantageously dilute even more than thin porridge, especially if it is an absorbent substrate.
+Then one or two coats usually suffice after that.
+When painting on, for example, rag paper, you can advantageously apply cellulose paste as a primer.
+It should not be any glue water but the paste as thick as it is.
+It will absorb.
+Then it also naturally works to prime with modern primer or linseed oil paint primer if you wish or if you have leftovers of, for example, linseed oil paint or other.

-When painting on plaster or clay lining, it works best to thoroughly wet the surface with water first and then paint on the wet surface instead of priming.
+When painting on plaster or clay daubing, it works best to wet the surface thoroughly with water first and then paint on the wet surface instead of priming.

 Can I paint with egg oil tempera in the sauna?

-Yes, it's going perfectly.
+Yes, it works perfectly.
 We have had several customers over the years who have used tempera with good results in the sauna.

 Can you use egg oil tempera for stencil painting?

-Yes, in my opinion, there is no other color that lends itself so well to stencil painting .
-It is significantly easier to color than e.g. distemper.
-It can be diluted with water, which makes it easy to rinse off the stencil sheet at regular intervals (which is more difficult with e.g. linseed oil paint).
-Since the color dries very quickly, it is very soon possible to put on the next sheet for printing if it is a multi-colored stencil.
-In addition, it provides a beautiful completely matte but wipeable surface.
+Yes, in my opinion, there is no other paint as suitable for stencil painting.
+It is considerably easier to color than, for example, glue paint.
+It is water-thinnable, which makes it easy to rinse the stencil sheet at regular intervals (which is more troublesome with, for example, linseed oil paint).
+Since the paint surface dries very quickly, it is possible to apply the next sheet for printing very soon if it is a multicolored stencil.
+Moreover, it gives a beautifully fully matte but wipeable surface.

-Can I paint laser with egg oil tempera?
+Can I paint translucent with egg oil tempera?

-It's going great!
-Some colors are very lasing and then it is enough to iron once and you have a lasered surface.
-While the more covering colors are diluted with extra emulsion.
-For our finished tempera, you can order a color and then state that you want it as a glaze.
+It works perfectly!
+Some colors are very translucent and then one coat is enough to have a translucent surface.
+While the more opaque colors are diluted with extra emulsion.
+For our ready-made tempera, you can order a color and then specify that you want it as a glaze.
 Then we make sure it has the appropriate consistency.

-Do I have to varnish twigs under egg oil tempera?
+Do I have to knot-seal under egg oil tempera?

-Yes, if you don't want the twigs to bleed through, you have to varnish the twigs, otherwise they will come sooner or later.
-It is mainly under covering light colors that you are disturbed by the impact of the twigs, dark colors are more forgiving in general.
-When you paint with a laser, you usually don't bother to varnish the twigs because then they are not visible in the same marked way.
-It's a little different what you paint on for the type of wood as well, pine produces faster and uglier stains than, for example, spruce.
-Floors, however, I wouldn't bother to shellac, there the wear is so much harder that the paint needs to penetrate properly everywhere for an optimal attachment.
+Yes, if you don't want the knots to bleed through, you have to knot-seal, otherwise they will sooner or later.
+It is mainly under opaque light colors that the knots' bleed-through is disturbing; dark colors are generally more forgiving.
+When painting translucent, you usually don't bother knot-sealing because they don't show in the same pronounced way.
+It also varies a bit depending on the type of wood you paint on; pine gives faster and uglier stains than, for example, spruce.
+However, I wouldn't bother shellacking floors, where the wear is so much harder that the paint needs to penetrate properly everywhere for optimal adhesion.

-There are many twig varnishes on the market.
-Unfortunately, they are often expensive and very diluted so they are of little use.
-The real shellac flake that you dilute with rubbing alcohol and mix yourself is the cheapest and by far the best!
-(Approximately 1 hg flake/2.5 dl red spirit.)
+There are many knotting varnishes on the market.
+Unfortunately, they are often expensive and very diluted so they do little good.
+The genuine shellac flake that you dilute with methylated spirits and mix yourself is the cheapest and by far the best!
+(About 1hg flake/2.5dl methylated spirits.)

 Where do you get your linseed oil from?

-We collect it from the area, specifically "Berga Gård" in Fjugesta.
-Närke's linseed oil is pressed there by the company "Närke lin".
-They maintain a very consistent and high quality of their linseed oil!
+We source it locally, more precisely from "Berga Gård" in Fjugesta.
+There, Närkes linseed oil is pressed by the company "Närke lin".
+They maintain a very consistent and high quality in their linseed oil!

 Can you paint with egg oil tempera outdoors?

-We do not recommend egg oil tempera outdoors, but see it as an indoor paint.
-Of course you can paint, for example. garden furniture that is carried in and out, growing beds, trellises, etc. It is also important to choose pigments that are more resistant to mold.
-If you're going to try anyway.
-But we advise against painting house facades with tempera, there are better alternatives such as mud paint or linseed oil paint, for example.
+We do not recommend egg oil tempera outdoors but see it as an indoor paint.
+Sure, you can paint e.g. garden furniture that is carried in and out, raised beds, trellises, etc. It is also important to choose pigments that are more resistant to mold if you are going to try.
+But we advise against painting house facades with tempera; there are better alternatives like slaked paint or linseed oil paint for example.

-Heard of mixing tar in egg oil tempera..why?
+Have heard about mixing tar in egg oil tempera.. why?

-I know that some people recommend that mixture to make the egg oil tempera more resistant outdoors and I think it is quite right that it will be.
-It was only a couple of years ago that tar was about to be classified as a pesticide (luckily it didn't happen that way) but it is clearly aggressive against mold.
-What you have to think about is that you have actually created a new emulsion paint.
-It cannot be called egg oil tempera anymore.
-You should also keep in mind that where tar is applied, it is difficult to paint over with something else in the future.
-You have to stick to the concept, so to speak.
+I know some recommend that mixture to make egg oil tempera more resistant outdoors and I believe it is quite true that it becomes.
+It was only a couple of years ago that tar was about to be classified as a pesticide (fortunately it was not) but it is clearly aggressive against mold.
+What you should keep in mind is that you have actually created a new emulsion paint.
+It can no longer be called egg oil tempera.
+You should also remember that where you apply tar, it is difficult to paint over with anything else in the future.
+You have to stick to the concept so to speak.

 It smells wonderful!
 A faint scent of linseed oil (many customers comment on it).

-I painted 4 days ago and the paint doesn't want to sit?
+I painted 4 days ago and the paint won't stick?

 What can I do to speed up the drying process?

-Light, heat and ventilation speed up drying.
-A dehumidifier or a small fan can do the trick if it's a raw winter day.
+Light, heat, and ventilation speed up the drying.
+A dehumidifier or a small fan can work wonders if it is a damp winter day.

-If I mix pigments myself and make a color, are there "impossible" mixes that never dry?
+If I mix pigments myself and make a paint, are there then "impossible" mixtures that never dry?

-I started using and mixing my own tempera in my early teens and now I'm a bit over 50...
-There have been many different mixtures and they have all dried.
-But it can really take a long time.
-Some pigments speed up the drying process, such as the umbers, while others can be a little more difficult to flirt with when drying.
-But all dry eventually provided you have a good quality linseed oil.
+I started using and mixing my own tempera in my early teens and now I am a bit over 50...
+There have been many varying mixtures and all have dried.
+But it can really take different amounts of time.
+Some pigments speed up the drying process like the umbers while others can be a bit more reluctant to dry.
+But all dry eventually provided you have a linseed oil of good quality.
 Try and experiment, it's fun!

-Have heard that you can polish up the tempera, but what's the point and how do you do it?
+I have heard that you can polish up the tempera but what is the point and how do you do it?

-Walls, ceilings and, for example, masonry are rarely polished, but e.g. furniture or moldings can be polished up to get rid of the "mushy" feeling and make the surface stronger.
-It is different how well the pigments are polished up.
-Some are easily polished up and give a beautiful silky luster, while some can become almost shiny from polishing (e.g. black, gold ocher, etc.).
-Some retain their matte surface despite the polishing, but still become more resistant to e.g. stains.
-Use a scrub brush, bath brush, troll wool, nylon stocking, torn old terry towel or something else that rubs up the paint.
+Walls, ceilings, and for example walls are rarely polished but for example furniture or moldings can be polished to get rid of the "pulled" feeling and make the surface stronger.
+It varies how well the pigments polish up.
+Some polish easily and give a beautiful satin sheen while some can almost become glossy from polishing (e.g. black, gold ochre, etc.).
+Some retain their matte surface despite polishing but still become more resistant to, for example, stains.
+Use a scrubbing brush, bath brush, steel wool, nylon stocking, rough old terry towel, or something else that rubs up the paint.
 Wait 3-4 weeks after painting.

 Can I splatter paint with egg oil tempera?